huggingface/optimum-habana/examples/kubernetes/README.md

 ### Cluster Requirements

 Your Kubernetes cluster will need the [Intel Gaudi Device Plugin for Kubernetes](https://docs.habana.ai/en/latest/Orchestration/Gaudi_Kubernetes/Device_Plugin_for_Kubernetes.html) in order to request and utilize the accelerators in the Kubernetes job.
-Also, ensure that your Kubernetes version is supported based on the [support matrix](https://docs.habana.ai/en/latest/Support_Matrix/Support_Matrix.html#support-matrix).
+Also, ensure that your Kubernetes version is supported based on the
+[support matrix](https://docs.habana.ai/en/latest/Support_Matrix/Support_Matrix.html#support-matrix).

 ## Container

-The [Dockerfile](Dockerfile) and [docker-compose.yaml](docker-compose.yaml) builds the following images:
+The [Dockerfile](Dockerfile) and [docker-compose.yaml](docker-compose.yaml) build the following images:

-* An `optimum-habana` base image that uses the [PyTorch Docker images for Gaudi](https://developer.habana.ai/catalog/pytorch-container/) as it's base, then installs optimum-habana and Deep Speed.
+* An `optimum-habana` base image that uses the [PyTorch Docker images for Gaudi](https://developer.habana.ai/catalog/pytorch-container/) as it's base, and then installs optimum-habana and the Habana fork of Deep Speed.
-* A `optimum-habana-examples` image is built on top of the `optimum-habana` base to includes installations from `requirements.txt` files in the example directories and a clone of [this GitHub repository](https://github.com/huggingface/optimum-habana/) in order to run example scripts.
+* An `optimum-habana-examples` image is built on top of the `optimum-habana` base to includes installations from `requirements.txt` files in the example directories and a clone of [this GitHub repository](https://github.com/huggingface/optimum-habana/) in order to run example scripts.

 Use the the following commands to build the containers: